Prepare for College at Your Own Pace

 Textbook and supply costs (i.e. lab kits, if applicable) are not included in course fees.

-Students in Online Honors, Online AP, or Online ASO classes may request up to 3, 1-month extensions from their instructor, and are considered on an individual basis.
+Students in Fall and Winter Online Honors or Online AP® classes may request up to three, 1-month extensions from their instructor.
+Online Summer (ASO) students can request up to two extensions.
+All extension requests are considered on an individual basis.
 To qualify for an extension, students need to have made significant progress towards completion of course work.
 (At a minimum, students need to have finished more than half of the course work to submit a request for extension.)
 Additionally, a student must have demonstrated the desire and capacity to complete the course in order for an extension request to be approved.

 Course extensions begin on the course end date, and are consecutive, and are not able to be delayed.
 A $100 fee is assessed for each month of an extension.